stylelint-stylistic/stylelint-stylistic/README.md

 ## Purpose

-[Stylelint has deprecated 76 of the rules](https://stylelint.io/migration-guide/to-15/#deprecated-stylistic-rules) that enforce stylistic conventions.
+[Stylelint has removed 76 rules](https://stylelint.io/migration-guide/to-16#removed-deprecated-stylistic-rules) that enforce stylistic conventions.

 stylelint-codeguide returns these rules to keep styles consistent with your codeguide.
 In addition, new rules may be added in the future.